-If your company is under, say R500 million in revenue, do you have an advisory board to help you get ready for the post-pandemic future?
+If your company is under, say R150 million ($10 million) in annual revenue, do you have an advisory board to help you get ready for the post-pandemic future?
 And / or do you already have some independent (non-executive) board members on your main board – say, at least 1 or 2 (the average in North America is 1.5)?
 If not, should you not be actioning quickly, to ensure you can make the most of these valuable resources?

 Of course, if you’re considerably larger, you might decide the need for an advisory board is less important, but you should certainly be looking to increase your level of independent directors: larger North American companies see them making up 50-60% of the board.